kjolley/BIGSdb_sync/README.md

 only return those alleles, so it reduces the number of calls required.
 If you don't set `--reldate` then all alleles for a locus will be retrieved from the API and the script will filter these to add just the new ones.

+Note that the `--schemes` filter here requires that the schemes used are defined in the local database.
+This is different from the `--add_new_loci` argument which necessarily uses schemes defined remotely (since the loci do not exist locally yet and so cannot belong to a local scheme).